Why is the Region Edit Screen Important?

 - In the bottom left corner of the dashboard, click "Administration".

-- Click on "Regions and Users" at the top right if it is not already selected.
+- Click on "Regions and Users" at the top left if it is not already selected.
 This will bring up your Reporting Regions.

 - Click on the name of the region you wish to edit.